Samuel Russell Barr

 Samuel Russell Barr (May 19, 1914 – July 26, 2001) was an American businessman and politician.

 Barr was born in Forsyth, Rosebud County, Montana.
 He graduated from Ortonville High School in Ortonville, Big Stone County, Minnesota.
-Barr lived in Ortonville, Minnesota with his wife and family and was a n electrical contractor.
-Barr served in the Minnesota House of Representatives from 1961 to 1972.
+Barr lived in Ortonville, Minnesota with his wife and family and was an electrical contractor.
+Barr served in the Minnesota House of Representatives from 1961 to 1972 as a member of the Liberal caucus.